 Kratom originates from Southeast Asia and comes from the Mitragyna Speciosa trees.
-Kratom has also been used for centuries by the Southeast Asia natives.
+Kratom has also been used for centuries by Southeast Asia natives.
 Strains of this herb can be found in Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea.
 Traditionally the leaves of the kratom plant were chewed or smoked, just like Kanna.
 This herb was also used in social settings and ceremonies.

 What Is Kanna?

-Some examples include Thai, Maeng Da, Malay, Borneo, Dragon, Elephant, and much more.
+Some examples include Thai, Maeng Da, Malay, Borneo, Dragon, Elephant, and more.
 Also, the strains can carry over all the vein colors.
 So, there are endless possibilities when it comes to the different types of kratom that are offered on the market.
-All the kratom strains and vein colors will vary in their alkaloid content and the overall support that it offers.
+All the kratom strains and vein colours will vary in their alkaloid content and the overall support that it offers.

 Kanna, on the other hand, is less complex.
 Kanna comes in three different types, which include regular Kanna, heated Kanna, and fermented Kanna.
 They all vary in the way they are processed, as well as their potency levels.
 These processes are all very different but will change the overall support you receive from Kanna.

 Kratom varies in the alkaloids it offers according to the vein color and strain.
-However, the main two alkaloids that are present are Mitragynine and 7-Hydroxymitragynine.
+However, the two main alkaloids that are present are Mitragynine and 7-Hydroxymitragynine.